MicrosoftDocs/memdocs/memdocs/intune/user-help/use-managed-apps-on-your-device-android.md

 * Data encryption requirements

-Policies like these help prevent sensitive work information from being shared or leaked outside of the app.
-Your organization can only enforce app protection policies when you're using an app for work or school, such as when:
+These policies prevent sensitive work information from being shared or leaked outside of your org.
+Restrictions and requirements are only enforced when using an app for work or school, such as when:

 * You're signed into an app with your work account.
 * You try to access work files in OneDrive, Teams, or SharePoint.